dakiva/nogo/README.md

 Collaboration
 =============
 This library is still really early in development and has not had a "locked" release yet.
 This is a great time to provide suggestions, ideas.
 Pull requests are welcome.

-* TODO
-  - Provide out of the box repositories for RDBMS.
-  - Support for groups.
-This is useful when managing ACLs.
-Currently principals must be added directly to ACLs.

 About
 =====